 Facebook only brought in 8.4% of web traffic even though it has more monthly active users than YouTube.
 The stat is from 2019 so it would be interesting to have an update today, especially since Netflix has surged in popularity since then.

-Netflix only made up 2.4% of mobile traffic according to these stats, but it’s also not as common to view Netflix from mobile.
+Netflix only made up 2.4% of mobile traffic according to these statistics, but it’s also not as common to view Netflix from mobile.

 29. Google acquired YouTube for $1.65 billion